This article is also available on Medium.

 More specifically, Kay’s background in biology lead him to design a way of programming based on autonomous entities communicating between them via messages.
 Objects would be individual cells in a big network, properly encapsulated with “local retention”, without all the porosity we usually see in OOP these days.
 Hence the idea of using events as a tool for this messaging and for keeping objects separate “organisms”.

 A big plus when using an event system is that our emitters broadcast their events to all other components at the same time.
 For example, you could send a single event and have it caught by the UI system, the audio system, a data manager… Virtually all parts of your projects can react to an event and it’s very easy to add or remove those listeners.

 All of this brings us to the essential reason event systems are so great: modularity.
 Whenever your project starts to grow in complexity, you run the risk of having all of your components too entangled together – you basically end up with one big mix of lots of little things that you can’t separate anymore.
-You don’t have a network of individual organisms anymore but one big organism with a somewhat Frankenstein body.
-In OOP, this can happen particularly quickly: think of how easy it seems at first to add a reference to our
+At that point, you don’t have a network of individual organisms but one big organism with a somewhat Frankenstein body.
+In OOP, this can happen particularly quickly: think of how easy it was to add a reference to our

 UIManager in a script and call it to update some display on the screen.
 Although it sounds great at first, it’s actually a pattern that slowly drags your code down because you are tying all of your systems together and creating unnecessary dependencies.

 The way an event system handles this issue is by relying on a “fire-and-forget” mechanism.
 Roughly speaking, this means that when an emitter sends an event, it doesn’t care about whether or not there are listeners to catch it, and if they do catch it properly.
 Its only job is to send the event.
 Then, it’s up to the listeners to be up and ready.
 The advantage of this philosophy is that everything is decoupled and therefore more robust and easy to unit test.